saiteja05/datalog/README-ha-demo.md

 **Q: What's the latency impact of w:majority?**
 A: Adds one network round-trip to closest secondary.
 In same region, ~1-2ms.

+**Q: When should I use Standby Cluster vs Replica Set?**
+A: Use Standby Cluster when:
+- 3-region deployment isn't possible (on-prem, limited cloud regions)
+- Cross-region latency is too high for synchronous replication
+- You need local reads AND writes in both regions
+- You can accept manual failover and potential data lag

+**Q: What's the RPO/RTO for Standby Cluster?**
+A: RPO depends on replication lag (typically seconds to minutes).
+RTO depends on how quickly you can execute manual failover (minutes to hours depending on process).

+**Q: Can both clusters accept writes simultaneously?**
+A: Only after a "Split Clusters" operation, but this causes data divergence.
+In normal operation, only the active cluster accepts writes.

 ---